-These days, people just buy, buy, buy with the belief that as long as they make minimum payments on their credit cards, they’ll be OK…but I beg to differ.
-Yes, if you are making minimum payments on your accounts, your credit score won’t be negatively impacted and you’ll look decent on paper.
-The good thing is that you can avoid late fees, and you won’t be reported as delinquent to the credit bureaus.
+These days, many people use their credit cards believing that as long as they make minimum payments on their bills, they’ll be ok.
+But that’s not entirely accurate.
+Yes, if you are making minimum payments on your accounts, you’ll avoid late fees, your credit score won’t suffer, and your financial situation will look pretty good on paper.

-However, you pay a very hefty price for paying just the minimum, and I’m sure you know what that is – interest.
-That is how credit card companies make money off of you.
-When you make only minimum payments, a significant portion of the money goes towards interest and finance charges.
+Interest is how credit card companies make most of their money.
+When you make only minimum payments, the rest of your balance accumulates interest and a significant portion of your payments goes towards interest and finance charges.
+Here’s how it works:

 Consider this example.
-You’re out shopping when you see it…the 70” big-screen 3D TV that you’ve been eyeing for months.
-The only problem is that even though it’s on sale, it’s still way out of your budget (We’ll assume that you have one.).
-You’re probably thinking to yourself, “How much could it hurt to purchase this one item on credit?”
-Besides, it can be an early Christmas present to yourself.
+While out shopping, you see the big-screen TV that you’ve been eyeing for months.
+The only problem is that even though it’s on sale, it’s still way out of your budget (assuming you have one).
+You’re probably thinking, “How much could it hurt to purchase this one item on credit?”
+Besides, it could be an early Christmas present to yourself.

 - Divide the APR (18) by 360 days (12 months x 30 calendar days).
 That equals .05 (5%).